sourcebroker/singleview/README.rst

 2) Second param is PID of the single view page.

 3) Third param is closure which returns boolean (or boolean value as a condition) which needs to be met to show single page on list view page.
-Closure is good because at ext_localconf.php the ext:realurl did not decoded yet the
-   $_GET array so the value of \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1') is empty.
+Closure is good here because at ext_localconf.php level the ext:realurl did not decoded yet the url so the value of \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1') is empty.
 But at the place the closure is run the \TYPO3\CMS\Core\Utility\GeneralUtility::_GET('tx_news_pi1') will return good value.

 4) Fourth param is optional and its array of strings with names of the fields which will be copied from single page to list page.

+   If you use backend_layouts then probably you should put there ['backend_layout'] so at the page with list view the proper 'backend_layout' form single view will be shown.

 **IMPORTANT!**